eddiejibson/limitrr/README.md

 //If you want to remove just the amount of requests or completed actions, this can be done too.
 //The value passed in can either be "requests" or "completed"
 //In this example, we will be removing the request count for a certain IP
-//Again remebering such is a promise and should be treated like this limitrr.reset(req.realIp, "requests").then((result) => {
+//This must be treated as a promise limitrr.reset(req.realIp, "requests").then((result) => {
     if (result) {
         console.log("Requests removed")